ephread/inkgd/docs/source/getting_started/installation.rst

 .. warning::

-    If you do not enable the plugin, you will not be able to import JSON files as Ink resources.
+    If you do not enable the plugin, you will not be able to import JSON files as **ink** resources.
 Make sure to include a filter rule in the export settings to prevent JSON files from being discarded during export.

 Manual Installation
 *******************